lightward/mechanic-tasks/docs/create-a-draft-order-from-a-storefront-form/README.md

 ### Set up a storefront form

-1. In **Storefront forms**, use **Request a quote from your cart**.
+1. In **Forms**, use **Request a quote from your cart**.
 The template includes the current cart when submitted and opens from a button.
 Keep the email field, or set this task’s **Email field key** to your field’s key.
 2. Create a custom webhook and select it in the form’s **Submission settings**, then save and publish the form.
 3. Enter that webhook’s event topic in this task and choose the published form in **Form**.
 Save and enable the task, completing Mechanic’s normal permission update if requested.
 4. Use **Add to cart page** on the form’s Theme tab.
 In the theme editor, choose the form in the Mechanic form block.
 The cart page must support app blocks or an Apps section; cart drawers require separate customization.